-The St Magnus Way, a 55-mile pilgrimage trail, features five separate stages, taking in spectacular cliffs, rolling farmland, bustling villages and the serene coastline of Scapa Flow.
+The St Magnus Way, a 55-mile pilgrimage trail, features six separate stages, taking in spectacular cliffs, rolling farmland, bustling villages and the serene coastline of Scapa Flow.

 It’s a perfect opportunity to see some of Orkney’s beautiful sites and countryside.
 It’s also a chance to reflect, with nothing but awe-inspiring scenery and fresh, island air around you.

 Take a look at some of our St Magnus Way highlights below before tackling the route yourself.

 The St Magnus Way begins with an island hop to Egilsay.
 Magnus was martyred here and the short, easy route visits the three main historical sites - the Magnus memorial, beach and St Magnus Kirk.
 Depending on the ferry times, you can spend some time at the beautiful RSPB reserve here, or visit some of the amazing archaeology in neighbouring Rousay to round off your day.

 This is a spectaclar section of the St Magnus Way.
 The route starts at the Iron Age Broch of Gurness and takes in the beautiful Sands of Evie, before heading up Costa Head to some of Orkney's most dramatic coastline.
 The route ends at the tidal island of the Brough of Birsay.
 Expect sea-stacks, seabirds and stunning views out over the Atlantic Ocean.